 Orthotics are prescription medical devices worn inside your shoes.
-They’re designed to help improve biomechanical foot issues with how you walk, stand, and run.
+They’re designed to help improve biomechanical foot problems with how you walk, stand, and run.
 Orthotics can also help with foot pain stemming from plantar fasciitis, bursitis, arthritis, and diabetes.
 When it comes to finding orthotics for you and your ailments, not all are created equally.
 We’re here to help you understand the various custom orthotics solutions available to you.

 What Are Orthotics?

-If you’re new to the world of orthotics, you might be wondering “what do orthotics do?” or “what are custom orthotics?”.
+If you’re new to the world of orthotics, you might be wondering “what do orthotics do?” or “what are custom orthotics?”
 We’re here to help!

 Orthotics require a prescription and are worn inside the shoes to correct foot pain that comes from issues such as bursitis, arthritis, arthritis, etc.

 Conditions that Orthotics Can Treat